doingcloudright/airship.tf/getting_started/airship.md

     redirect_http_to_https = true
   }

-  # custom_listen_hosts defines extra listener rules to route to the ALB Targetgroup
-  # custom_listen_hosts = ["www.example.com"]
   container_cpu = 256
   container_memory = 512
   container_port   = 80
+  bootstrap_container_image = "nginx:stable"

-  # force_bootstrap_container_image to true will force the deployment to use var.bootstrap_container_image as container_image
+  # force_bootstrap_container_image to true will
+  # force the deployment to use var.bootstrap_container_image as container_image
   # if container_image is already deployed, no actual service update will happen
   # force_bootstrap_container_image = false

-  bootstrap_container_image = "nginx:stable"
   # Initial ENV Variables for the ECS Task definition
   container_envvars {
     ENV_VARIABLE = "SOMETHING"
   }
   # capacity_properties defines the size in task for the ECS Service.
-  # Without scaling enabled, desired_capacity is the only necessary property, defaults to 2
+  # Without scaling enabled, desired_capacity is the only necessary property
+  # defaults to 2
-  # With scaling enabled, desired_min_capacity and desired_max_capacity define the lower and upper boundary in task size
+  # With scaling enabled, desired_min_capacity and desired_max_capacity
+  # define the lower and upper boundary in task size
   capacity_properties {
     desired_capacity     = "1"
-    desired_min_capacity = "1"
-    desired_max_capacity = "1"
   }
   # By default we enable KMS and SSM, for this demo we don't need it.
   ssm_enabled = false